The 10 Essentials for Hiking and Backpacking

 A common word-of-mouth rule among backpackers is to carry 1 liter of water for every 5 miles or 2 hours of hiking.

 On a mountain climb, I once had to share my water with a dehydrated hiker who wasn’t carrying any of her own.
 After I had struggled to carry my water up a steep, 3,300-foot climb, I had to say goodbye to half of it and ration the rest.
-I was not pleased.
+Don’t be a water parasite—carry enough water!

 Before you leave for your hike, research where water sources are located on the trail.
 Make sure they haven’t dried up if they are seasonal.
 Research whether the water is safe to drink.
 Even remote public lands can be contaminated with toxic substances from past petroleum extraction, mining operations, or chemical spills.
-Water treatment systems such as filters don’t remove such substances.
+Water treatment methods such as boiling, filtration, and chemical disinfectants don’t remove such substances.

 Firestarter